 That being said, initially extremely restrictive measures did result in a fairly good epidemic outlook in Croatia in the early months of 2020.
 But an election campaign, reckless government and corrupt institutions with politically motivated decisions means we were slowly being added to many countries’ do-not-visit lists.
 COVID-19 infections have been rampant for months and visiting Croatia is not without risk.

 One bright side of the epidemic is that the streets of Split and Dubrovnik are relatively empty compared to previous years.
-Normally these cities would be packed with tourists, but with so few traveling these days you might get to enjoy your visit even more.
+Normally these cities would be packed with tourists, but with fewer travelers these days you might get to enjoy your visit even more.

 Read more: